tatyanaz2005/Over-The-Rainbow-Arduino/README.md

 # Over-The-Rainbow-Arduino
-This project was made with the help of the Grove Buzzer open source project.
+I used the grove buzzer open source project and a grove buzzer to play over the rainbow on my arduino.
+This is my first arduino project.